Investing for tomorrow, today

 To deliver on this cleaner and brighter future and respond to the needs and expectations of our community, we’ve identified five key investment drivers.

-This draft proposal reflects insights from customer feedback gathered during the earlier customer consultation on our 2025 Asset Management Plan Update published on 01 April.
+It includes our draft investment plans.
+These plans have been shaped by customer feedback gathered during the earlier customer consultation on our 2025 Asset Management Plan Update published on 01 April.

 How our prices are set